pjeansonqc/SerialPortX/README.md

 # 🔌 SerialPortX

 **Cross-platform serial port debugger for embedded developers**
-Built with C++ and Qt to simplify serial communication, logging, and data visualization across Windows, Linux, and macOS.
+Built in C++ and Qt to streamline serial communication and debugging across Windows, Linux, and macOS.

 ---